Trivancee/StegHub-DevOps-Projects/LAMP-Stack/README.md

   - **Port 22 (SSH):** For secure access
   - **Port 80 (HTTP):** To serve web traffic
 - SSH key pair for authentication
-- GitHub for central repository for version control and project documentation Visual Studio Code (VS Code): The primary code editor and SSH client integration
+- GitHub for a central repository for version control and project documentation
+- Visual Studio Code (VS Code): The primary code editor and SSH client integration
 - A browser to test web responses

 ---